alexcaoys/notes-superbird/README.md

 I will consider uploading my Buildroot rootfs to this release page.
 But Buildroot is pretty much a customizable system so do try it out on your own. **It's amazing!**

-Armbian should be doable but I don't really have time/need for that for now.

 ## Support Matrix